 Health, Dental and Vision

-Employees shall be entitled to participate in the City's health, dental and vision insurance programs as applicable to the City's management employees, which benefits may be amended from time to time.
-Executive and MidManagement employees are covered under the Teamster's healthcare plan, which offers a Kaiser and PPO option.
+Employees shall be entitled to participate in the City's health, dental and vision insurance programs as applicable, which may be amended from time to time.
+Employees are covered under the Teamster's healthcare plan, which offers a Kaiser and PPO option.
 Employees are required to pay 20% of the cost of the chosen health plan.
-In addition, management employees are also required to enroll in the City's dental and vision insurance plans and pay 20% of the premium.
+In addition, Employees are required to enroll in the City's dental and vision insurance plans and pay 20% of the premium.
+Effective January 1, 2025, new part-time Employee will be required to pay a percentage based on scheduled hours.

-Effective January 1, 2025, employees will be required to pay 10% of the cost of the chosen health plan.
+Effective January 1, 2025, Employees will be required to pay 10% of the cost of the chosen health plan.
 The 20% of the premium for dental and vision insurance will remain the same.

-Those employees who do not enroll in the City's health insurance program are entitled to participate in its $275/month cash back program (for not accepting the City's health insurance).
+Those Employees who do not enroll in the City's health insurance program are entitled to participate in its $275/month cash back program (for not accepting the City's health insurance).
+Part-time Employees will receive a reduced incentive based on scheduled hours.

 Life Insurance, Short-Term Disability and Long-Term Disability

-Employees shall be entitled to short-term disability, long-term disability, and life insurance as is currently provided to all full-time employees, which benefits may be amended from time to time.
+Employees shall be entitled to short-term disability, long-term disability, and life insurance as is currently provided to all full-time Employees, which may be amended from time to time.
 Currently the City pays the premium for the short-term, long-term policies and for a $100,000 life insurance policy with supplemental coverage available up to $500,000 at the Employee's expense.

 Retirement - CalPERS